 They add some cottage charm to the garden, don’t you agree?

 Green Garden Safety Tip #3 – Pest Control Gardening Hack

 I love a garden idea that does double duty, don’t you?

 Here’s a great way to control pests in the garden.

 Do you have earwig damage in your garden too?

-Ugh they are all over my plants.
+Ugh and they were all over my zinnia plants last year.

-Found a few on my lettuce too when we were harvesting.
+Oh and I found a few on my lettuce too when we were harvesting.

 Supplies Needed to Make an Earwig Hotel

 - Use 3 or 4″ terra cotta pot like THESE.